-Located on the southernmost point of Koh Lanta, the Mu Koh Lanta National Park is home to the iconic lighthouse which sits on top of the weathered cliffs.
+Located on the southernmost point of Koh Lanta, the Mu Koh Lanta National Park is home to the iconic lighthouse that sits on top of a jagged cliff.

 Since the national park requires an entrance fee of 200 baht (US$ 6.60) (plus 20 baht for parking your scooter), you won’t encounter many tourists here.
 You can either hike the 1.7 km nature trail or simply relax on the sandy portion of the beach.

-Unfortunately, it’s not one of the best beaches to swim in due to the stones scattered along the shore but you can still enjoy it for its stunning view!
+Unfortunately, it’s not one of the best beaches in Krabi for swimming in due to the stones scattered along the shore but you can still enjoy it for its stunning view!